breakin/markdeep-offline/README.md

 npm update
 node convert.js
 ~~~~~~~~~~
-This converts data/*.md into data/*_offline.html and also creates a regular offline version in data/*_online.html for reference.
-Note that the paths are hard-coded, add more in convert.js.
+This converts data/test.md into data/test_offline.html and also creates a regular offline version in data/test_online.html for reference.
+Also converts features and math.
+More tests can be added to convert.js.

 To recreate package.json run
 ~~~~~~~~~~